 (d) the removal of a structure, or of any product or waste resulting from demolition or dismantling of a structure, or from disassembly of prefabricated elements which immediately before such disassembly formed such a structure;

 (e) the installation, commissioning, maintenance, repair or removal of mechanical, electrical, gas, compressed air, hydraulic, telecommunications, computer or similar services which are normally fixed within or to a structure”.

-Principal Contractor: A specific duty holder required, under CDM, to be appointed on all notifiable projects.
+A principal contractor is a specific duty holder required, under CDM, to be appointed on all notifiable projects.
 They plan, manage and monitor the construction phase so that it can be performed safely.
 The University will never act as the Principal Contractor on such projects.
 Whilst the University has some duties with regards to how notifiable projects are planned and delivered, these do not extend to approving method statements and risk assessments or directly supervising works unless these are carried out outside of areas specifically handed over to the Principal Contractor.
 In these instances, the University must check and approve RAMS before any work are carried out.
 The University will also be responsible for monitoring how the work is undertaken to satisfy themselves that appropriate safety procedures are being followed.

 The University of Bath is committed to managing, so far as is reasonably practicable, works undertaken on its behalf by contractors, or their subcontractors, in such a manner as to reduce risks to the campus community and to the University of Bath’s property, environment and assets, to a tolerable level.
 The University aims to deliver this commitment by:

 carrying out appropriate checks of each of its contractors prior to the letting of any contract (or establishment of any framework agreement) to ensure, so far as is reasonably practicable, that it only engages suitably competent contractors to carry out works on its behalf